packit/packit.dev/content/posts/downstream-automation.md

 If you use [`copy_upstream_release_description: true`](https://packit.dev/docs/configuration/#copy_upstream_release_description),
 as in the config above,
-the changelog entry will use the GitHub release description field.
+the changelog entry will use the GitHub/GitLab release description field.
 (Just make sure the formatting is compatible with spec-file.
 E.g. use `-` instead of `*` for lists to not create multiple changelog entries.)

 And how is it triggered?
-Packit gets the information about the newly created release from GitHub (via webhook), loads the config from the release commit and if there is a `propose-downstream` job defined, the workflow begins.
+Packit gets the information about the newly created release from GitHub/GitLab (via webhook), loads the config from the release commit and if there is a `propose-downstream` job defined, the workflow begins.